 In line with the legacy agenda of the ALMA chair, His Excellency President Uhuru Kenyatta, the country has enhanced the tracking and accountability mechanisms for malaria with the development of a Malaria Control Scorecard.
-This scorecard is up to date but has not yet been posted on the ALMA Scorecard Knowledge Hub.
-The Democratic Republic of Congo is planned to announce the creation of the End Malaria Council and Fund in Q2 2021.
+This scorecard is up to date but has not yet been posted on the ALMA Scorecard Hub.
+The Democratic Republic of Congo plans to announce the creation of the End Malaria Council and Fund.